lordfeck/cgi-win/README.md

 $ cpan install CGI Template::Toolkit
 ```

-Or on Debian simply run:
+Or you can avoid invoking CPAN on Debian.
+Simply run:

 ```
 # apt install libgd-perl libtemplate-perl libcgi-pm-perl